cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 #### Interactive sessions

-During development and testing you may want to be able to run command interactively.
-You can request an interactive session, which will run on a node, using the `srun` command with the `--pty` argument.
+During development and testing you may want to be able to run commands interactively.
+You can request an interactive session, which will run on a compute node, using the `srun` command with the `--pty` argument.

 For example, to request a 2-hour session with 4Gb RAM and 2 CPUs, you would do:

 `srun --mem=4096 -c 2 -t 120 --pty /bin/bash`

+!!!
+Note

+    Interactive sessions are limited to a maximum of 120 minutes.

 ### Installing software